lemonparty/lemonparty2018/README.md

 Then to start webpack watching and compiling the files, run `npm run watch`.
 To compile the minified files for use in production, run `npm run build`.
 The minified files are used in the templates if the `DEBUG` variable in `localsettings` is false.
-To bust cache in production, increment the css or js version as needed, then restart apache.
+Cachebusting is built into the `npm run build` command; it adds a hash to the filename and stores the current hash in a json file for python to read.